When Guardians come in for a consultation with me after receiving a cancer diagnosis, they often ask “Doc, what would you do if this was your dog?”

 I usually refuse to answer the question (with one important exception, which I will get to in a moment).

-There are too many personal factors that go into the decision of what to do.
+It’s very difficult for me to answer that question because there are way too many personal factors that go into the decision of what to do.
 In addition to the overall prognosis for that particular cancer, there could be other pre-existing conditions.
 It can become very complicated, and so much just depends upon the person who is asking.

 What I would do for my dog likely not what you would do for your dog.
 I used to say I would have given Paige, my Labrador, a kidney if she needed it and it was medically an option.
 (She is no longer with me, but she did not need my kidney.
 And no, you cannot transplant your human kidney to your dog.)